mykece/ExamApp/README.md

+Detailed Description:

+ExamApp is a web-based platform developed using JavaScript, CSS, HTML, C#, and SCSS, aimed at providing a seamless experience for managing exams.
+The application allows teachers to create and manage exams, add questions, and categorize them based on subjects.
+Students can take exams and view their results, while administrators can oversee the entire process, ensuring everything runs smoothly.
+The project utilizes ASP.NET Core for backend development and integrates with SQL Server for robust data management.
+With a focus on user authentication and authorization, ExamApp ensures that all users can securely access and manage their respective functionalities.

 ## 📌 Project Description

 ExamApp is a web application that allows users to create, manage, and analyze exam results.
 This project aims to digitalize the exam processes for educational institutions, teachers, and students.